omasanori/skosh/README.md

 # Skosh

-Skosh is a command-line shell following traditions of Unix systems.
+Skosh is an old-fashioned Unix command-line shell derived from pdksh.
-It is a fork of public domain ksh (pdksh).

 Skosh will support the POSIX shell command language and the most of the KornShell language as defined in *The New KornShell Command and Programming